husonlab/splitstree6/doc/user-manual.md

 forward between the graph mode and the outline mode use the pop-up menu at the left of the toolbar (.

-### Split decomposition
+### Split Decomposition

-Given a distance matrix, the split decomposition method [@BandeltDress1992] can selected in the Network menu, or on a distances node in the workflow. *Split decomposition* is a predecessor of NeighborNet, though the structures of the two methods are quite different.
-Split decomposition works by inferring a set of splits satisfying a quartet condition in the distance matrix.
-Split decomposition produces a set of weakly compatible splits and, as such, can produce more complex split networks than those produced by NeighborNet.
+Given a distance matrix, the *Split Decomposition* method [@BandeltDress1992] can selected in the Network menu, or on a distances node in the workflow. *Split Decomposition* is a predecessor of Neighbor Net, though the structures of the two methods are quite different.
+Split Decomposition works by inferring a set of splits satisfying a quartet condition in the distance matrix.
+Split Decomposition produces a set of weakly compatible splits and, as such, can produce more complex split networks than those produced by Neighbor Net.
 The resulting split network will not necessarily be planar.
-In practice, the conservative nature of the selection criteria means that Split Decomposition produces far fewer splits than NeighborNet.
+In practice, the conservative nature of the selection criteria means that Split Decomposition produces far fewer splits than Neighbor Net.

 ### Splits in characters